aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/dhcp-servers.md

             # DHCP client reservations.
             reservations:

-                # Ethernet address in format - H.H.H
+                # Ethernet address in format - HHHH.HHHH.HHHH
               - mac_address: <str; required; unique>
                 hostname: <str>

+                # Valid IPv4 address from given subnet.
-                # This setting can be configured only when the subnet is ipv4.
+                # This setting can be configured only when the subnet is IPv4.
                 ipv4_address: <str>

+                # Valid IPv6 address from given subnet.
-                # This setting can be configured only when the subnet is ipv6.
+                # This setting can be configured only when the subnet is IPv6.
                 ipv6_address: <str>

         # Multiline EOS CLI rendered directly on the dhcp server in the final EOS configuration.